weikunhan/leetcode-summary-python/special_case/README.md

 ## Binary Indexed Tree

 A Fenwick tree or binary indexed tree is a data structure that can efficiently update elements and calculate prefix sums in a table of numbers.
+This structure was proposed by Boris Ryabko in 1989 with a further modification published in 1992.
+It has subsequently become known under the name Fenwick tree after Peter Fenwick who described this structure in his 1994 paper.
+When compared with a flat array of numbers, the Fenwick tree achieves a much better balance between two operations: element update and prefix sum calculation.
+In a flat array of n numbers, you can either store the elements, or the prefix sums.
+In the first case, computing prefix sums requires linear time; in the second case, updating the array elements requires linear time (in both cases, the other operation can be performed in constant time).
+Fenwick trees allow both operations to be performed in O(log n) time.
 [Wikipedia](https://en.wikipedia.org/wiki/Fenwick_tree)

-For my understanding, the binary indexed tree is another evolution from divided DP.
+From my understanding, the binary indexed tree is another evolution from divided DP.
 However, when you want to change the preprocessing sum in divided DP, it takes O(n) time, which is not efficient in some cases.
 Then you may need to choose the binary indexed tree.

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |